Mustafa Amini: Sydney FC

 On 24 December 2021, Amini signed a six-month deal with A-League Men club Sydney FC as an injury replacement for Luke Brattan.

 Perth Glory

 On 10 June 2022, Amini signed a three-year deal with A-League Men club Perth Glory.
 Amini was announced just hours after the club released a statement advising members and fans that former Glory skipper, Brandon O'Neill had his request granted for an early release from his deal.

 Amini was named Perth Glory team captain on 6 October 2022 ahead of the 2022–23 A-League Men season.

 Having not made an appearance in the 2024-25 season due to a knee injury, Amini's contract with Perth was terminated on 28 December 2024, ahead of the January transfer window.
-Two days following Amini's contract termination Players Football Australia (PFA) announced they would "initiate legal proceedings" against Perth Glory for Amini's alleged illegal contract termination.
+Two days following Amini's contract termination Players Football Australia (PFA) announced they would initiate legal proceedings against Perth Glory for Amini's alleged illegal contract termination.
+Amini and Perth Glory settled the dispute in June 2025.

+Nakhon Si United F.C.

+In January 2026, Amini joined Thai League 2 side Nakhon Si United.